AlexAntony3/glowbystef/README.md

 This system allowed me to write in all my user stories and then make sure that all the requirements for the user stories to be completed could be remembered and amended as required.
 As I was learning throughout this project, additional user stories and other items were added onto the Kanban system.

 The MoSCoW method of prioritisation was used in this projection in conjunction with the Kanban system.
 All issues and items added to the board contained a label which detailed if the item was a **must have** **should have** **could have**.
 More priority and time were given to the must have and vice versa for the could have items.

+For the final part of my project, I used a milestone to plan out the phases required for implementing CRUD funtionality onto the application.

 ![KanBan](docs/kanban.png)